-A permit is the document that issues consent to move forward on a building project.
+A permit is a document that issues consent to move forward on a building project.
 Qualified professionals have examined the impact a project is likely to have on available resources and infrastructure.
-Roads, bridges, water, sewer and fire services are examples of the services a project may impact.
+Roads, bridges, water, sewer, and fire services are examples of the services a project may impact.
 The permitting process begins with the review of plans and ends with a Certificate of Occupancy or Certificate of Completion.
 The Building Department administers most of the processes for projects occurring within the city.

 To process your permit, the City of Miami Beach offers a variety of services:

-- As Built Requirements
+- As-Built Requirements